-For the second post-processing, we consider occlusions, which account for much variation in human appearances in real-world aerial-view images.
-Among various situations that cause occlusions, we consider the simple and frequently occurring case where a human is occluded by another human.
-That is, we place two generated humans that share the same camera position in one image.
-The locations of both humans in the image are randomly determined, but we ensure that there is an overlap between the two humans.
-Besides, the occluding human is always positioned lower than the occluded human in the image to follow the natural occlusions in the aerial view.
-Samples of generated images after post-processing are shown in Fig.~\ref{fig:novel_img_samples}.
+Next, we address occlusions~\cite{ansarian2021realistic}, which significantly contribute to variations in human appearances in real-world aerial-view images.
+We focus on a common scenario where one human occludes another, often observed in aerial-view images.
+To simulate this, two generated humans with the same camera position are placed within a single image.
+Their locations are randomly determined to ensure overlap, with the occluding human positioned lower than the occluded one to mimic natural occlusions in aerial views.
+Examples of generated images after this step are shown in Fig.~\ref{fig:novel_img_samples}.

-\subsection{Implementation Details}
+\section{Implementation Details}

-{\bf Measuring pose similarity.} Pose distance $d_\text{pose}$, used in several ways in our approach, can be measured by comparing the keypoint locations (2D or 3D) of two poses ${\bf p}_i$ and ${\bf p}_j$, as follows:
+{\bf Measuring pose similarity.} The pose distance $d_\text{pose}$, used in several aspects of our approach, is calculated by comparing the keypoint locations (2D or 3D) of two poses ${\bf p}_i$ and ${\bf p}_j$ as follows: